 Participants for the YLP in Law are selected from the sixteen countries listed below.
 They should be legal professionals, who are expected to play an active role as future national leaders in their respective countries.

-Target Countries: P. R. China, Republic of Korea, Indonesia, Malaysia, Philippines, Thailand, Vietnam, Laos, Myanmar, Cambodia, Mongolia, Singapore, India, South Africa, Turkey and Bhutan.
+Target Countries: P. R. China, Republic of Korea, Indonesia, Malaysia, Philippines, Thailand, Vietnam, Laos, Myanmar, Cambodia, Mongolia, Singapore, India, South Africa and Turkey.

 3. Program Duration